timlukins/pylcs/README.md

 pylcs
 =====

-A Python implementation of [Learning Classifier Systems](http://code.ulb.ac.be/dbfiles/HolBooCol-etal2000lcs.pdf).
+A Python interface to [Learning Classifier Systems](http://code.ulb.ac.be/dbfiles/HolBooCol-etal2000lcs.pdf).

 Implemented underneath in C++ and integraged via Cython. *Currently their is a memory leak issue*.